hella753/form_and_database/README.md

 * Search bar is working on homepage in both searching places: In **modal** and in **header**.
 It works on the Shop and Product Detail pages. **Filters the products by name.** Redirects to store:shop if the current url is different.
 * store/category has 2 root categories.
 They are both displayed in dropdown menu in navbar and have their urls but use the same view as shop.
 * Cart items count is displayed on the navbar cart icon.
 Cart items are also displayed on the order:cart and order:checkout
+* Slug is automatically generated with the help of Custom Admin.

 ## **Components** ##